Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 On recent systems, this is less of a problem.

 A monotonic clock is suitable for measuring a duration (time interval), such as a timeout or a service’s response time: `clock_gettime(CLOCK_MONOTONIC)` on Linux and `System.nanoTime()` in Java are monotonic clocks, for example.
-The name comes from the fact that they are guaranteed to always move forward (whereas a time-ofday clock may jump back in time).
+The name comes from the fact that they are guaranteed to always move forward (whereas a time-of-day clock may jump back in time).

 You can check the value of the monotonic clock at one point in time, do something, and then check the clock again at a later time.
 The difference between the two values tells you how much time elapsed between the two checks.
 However, the absolute value of the clock is meaningless: it might be the number of nanoseconds since the computer was started, or something similarly arbitrary.